If credibility and authenticity is what you are after then video interviews and testimonials should be an integral part of your marketing campaign.

 What really makes a great testimonial?

-There are some great guides on the internet on how to shoot a great testimonial.
+There are some great guides on the internet on how to shoot a great interview style videos.
 Here are some of our suggestions:

 - No script, it should come straight from the heart, in the moment.
 You can always do a second take or a third, but it must be as natural and fluid as possible.